Skew Generalized Polycyclic Codes with Derivations: Acknowledgements

 \section{Acknowledgements}

-The authors are thankful to the Department of Science and Technology (DST), Govt. of India (Ref No.- DST/INSPIRE/03/2016/001445) for financial support and Indian Institute of Technology Patna for providing the research facilities.
+The authors are thankful to the Department of Science and Technology (DST), Govt. of India for financial support under Ref No.- DST/INSPIRE/03/2016/ 001445 and Indian Institute of Technology Patna for providing the research facilities.